Welcome to PRDV401: Introduction to JavaScript I

 Tips for Success

-Learning new material can be challenging, so we've compiled a few study strategies to help you succeed:
+Learning new material can be challenging, so here are a few study strategies to help you succeed:

-• As you work through the materials, take some time to test yourself on what you remember and how well you understand the concepts.
-Reflecting on what you've learned is important for your long-term memory and will make you more likely to retain information over time.
+- Test yourself on what you remember and how well you understand the concepts.
+Reflecting on what you've learned improves long-term memory retention.

 Technical Requirements

 This course is delivered entirely online.
-You will be required to have access to a computer or web-capable mobile device and have consistent access to the internet to either view or download the necessary course resources and attempt any auto-graded course assessments and the final exam.
+You will need access to a computer or web-capable mobile device and consistent internet access to view or download resources and complete auto-graded assessments and the final exam.

-• To access the full course, including assessments and the final exam, you will need to be logged into your Saylor Academy account and enrolled in the course.
-If you do not already have an account, you may create one for free here.
-Although you can access some of the course without logging in to your account, you should log in to maximize your course experience.
-For example, you cannot take assessments or track your progress unless you are logged in.
+To access the full course, including assessments and the final exam, log into your Saylor Academy account and enroll in the course.
+If you don't have an account, you can create one for free here.
+Note that tracking progress and taking assessments require you to log in.

 Fees

-This course is entirely free to enroll in and to access.
-Everything linked in the course, including textbooks, videos, webpages, and activities, is available for no charge.
-This course also contains a free final exam and course completion certificate.
+This course is entirely free to enroll in and access.
+All course materials, including textbooks, videos, webpages, and activities, are available at no charge.
+This course also contains a free final exam and a free course completion certificate.